 As I exited the plane, my passport was checked again.
 I walked down a long hall into a large room with lanes leading to a column of booths.
 An imaginary line down the middle of the room separated the booths between Israeli Passports and Foreign Passports.
 I found the shortest line.
-Every time I reached the front of the line, the agent in the booth would slam down her window.
+Every time I reached the front of the line, the agent in the booth would spot my the passport in my hand and slam down her window.
 After the fourth time, I laughed out loud.
 I knew the fun was just beginning.
 I stopped walking up to the window.
 I put my hands on my hips and waited for one of them to call me forward.
 While in line, I noticed that no one walked up with a United States Passport.

 The agent jumped.
 I handed her my passport and itinerary.

 “Hi, how are you?”
 I asked.